 For lovers of country music, the Ryman Auditorium is the home of the greats.
 Opened in 1892 as the Union Gospel Tabernacle, the Ryman began as a place to hold indoor revivals.
 It quickly evolved into an entertainment venue hosting major entertainers such as Will Rogers, Bob Hope, and Harry Houdini, earning it the nickname, “The Carnegie Hall of the South.”
 In 1943, it became the home of The Grand Ole Opry, which was broadcast from the stage every week for nearly 31 years.

 In many ways, the Ryman Auditorium made Nashville the capital of country music.
 Today, visitors can tour the hallowed auditorium and hear Trisha Yearwood, Nicole Kidman, Robin Roberts, and others talk about the history of the building and its performers.
-You can take a photo on the Ryman’s famous stage and even make a record.
+You can take a photo on the Ryman’s famous stage and even make a record–one of the must do things in Nashville.
 The $22 self-guided tour is at your own pace and is probably best reserved for avid country music fans.
 If a tour isn’t quite your speed, you can grab a ticket to one of the performances (country and beyond) that still happen here almost every night of the week.

 Visit Hatch Show Print